danieldavilaaleman/HudsonBayMicrobiome/Arctic_HCD_proteins/README.md

 Steps for Generation of Arctic Hydrocarbon proteins
 ------------------------
 1. Concatenation of all plass.faa files from all the enrichments (n=19 files) in "/GENICE/M_Bautista/maria/GENICE/protein_catalog/plass_assemblies/Enrichments/"

 **NOTE:**This generates a file with all the proteins.
-Same protein ID can be shared across the samples, creating a file with multiple proteins with same ID but different sequence.
+Same protein ID can be shared across different protein sequences.
+Therefore, rename the fasta headers with sample name:
+`for file in *.faa; do name=$(basename $file _plass_assembly.faa); echo $name; cat $file | sed "s/^>/>${name}_"/g > ${name}_plass_assembly_UHeaders.faa; done`

-2. Clustering using default parameters of mmseqs easy-cluster
+3. Clustering using default parameters of mmseqs easy-cluster
-3. The representative proteins are in the file "canadian.enrichments_clustered_rep_seq.fasta".
+4. The representative proteins are in the file "canadian.enrichments_clustered_rep_seq.fasta".
 Total number of protein sequences = 7,441,786
-4. To identify hydrocarbon degradation genes, CANT-HYD coupled with hmmsearch using --cut_tc for CANT_HYD.hmm and -E 1e-9 --incE 1e-9 --incdomE 1e-9 fro AlkB_MAB
+5. To identify hydrocarbon degradation genes, CANT-HYD coupled with hmmsearch using --cut_tc for CANT_HYD.hmm and -E 1e-9 --incE 1e-9 --incdomE 1e-9 fro AlkB_MAB
-5. To get the protein sequences ID identified as hydrocarbon degradation from CANT-HYD I used grep and cut on the tblout output from hmmsearch:
+6. To get the protein sequences ID identified as hydrocarbon degradation from CANT-HYD I used grep and cut on the tblout output from hmmsearch:

 `cat hmmsearch.representative.tblout | grep "len:" | cut -f1 -d " " | sort > canadian_HCD_proteins.db.txt`